2024 Official Rules

 2.4 All bait fish must be four inches or smaller.
 Any bait fish more than four inches long will not be allowed within the contest area.

 2.5 Participants must enter the contest area through an inspection point.
-All bags, buckets, bait, containers, etc. must be inspected prior to entering the contest area.
+All bags, bait, buckets, containers, and sleds, etc. must be inspected prior to entering the contest area.
 Contest officials and police personnel have the right to inspect any and all items brought through the inspection point, including outerwear.

 2.6 Only participants are allowed to fish within the contest area.
 Each participant must have a contest ticket, which must be visible at all times.